 Find out if you’re getting ripped off on your car insurance in less than two minutes.

 No long forms · No spam · No fees

-Do you know the in’s and out’s of combustion engines?
-If you don’t, you’ve probably don’t know the term “static compression ratio,” let alone know how to calculate one.
-If you are learning about combustion engines, how to calculate static compression ratios is valuable knowledge that is good to have under your belt.
+If you're not familiar with combustion engines, you probably don't know the term "static compression ratio," let alone know how to calculate one.
+If you are learning about combustion engines, how to calculate static compression ratios is valuable knowledge to have under your belt.

-The static compression ratio represents the ratio between the volume of the combustion chamber and the cylinder when the piston is at the bottom of its stroke and when it is at the top of its stroke; whereas, the dynamic compression ratio is a more comprehensive calculation that also takes the gasses flowing in and out of the cylinder (or cylinder pressure) into account.
+The static compression ratio represents the ratio between the volume of the combustion chamber and the cylinder when the piston is at the bottom and top of its stroke, whereas the dynamic compression ratio is a more comprehensive calculation that also takes the gasses flowing in and out of the cylinder (or cylinder pressure) into account.

 The first part of understanding compression ratio is knowing the definition of a "ratio."
 A ratio indicates how many times one number goes into another number.
 So, a ratio is essentially a comparison of two quantities.

 The two quantities compared in a static compression ratio are the volume of the combustion chamber and cylinder volume when the piston is at the top of its stroke and when it is at the bottom of its stroke.